What is Emotional Intelligence?

 This is where things get interesting!
 The original, academic authors differ in their views.
 John D Mayer states that EI is shaped by genetics and early life experience.
 Peter Salovey, on the other hand, feels people can make some improvements to their EI.

-Development of the Concept – The Mixed Model
+Development of the Concept – What is The Mixed Model Model of Emotional Intelligence?

 In 1995, Journalist Daniel Goleman‘s publication of his mixed model opened up the concept from its scientific beginnings.
 He argued that emotional skills can be learned and developed over time.
 This, although criticised by some academics, has led to its growth as a management training tool to help evaluate, understand, and develop individual EI.